Are you looking at travelling from Helsinki to Tallinn? Then this is everything you need to know about catching the Helsinki Tallinn ferry!

 Sailing with Eckero Line will take two hours and 15 minutes.
 If you’re in no rush, Viking Line’s morning and evening crossings take two and a half hours, while the sleeper service takes around nine and a half hours.

-How often is the Helsinki to Tallinn ferry?
+What is the Helsinki to Tallinn ferry timetable?

 Great for early birds, Tallink Silja Line has the earliest Helsinki ferry departing at 7.30am.
 This is perfect if you’re taking a Helsinki to Tallinn day trip.
 Services run at regular intervals throughout the day until the last departure at 11.30pm.